 A tax-exempt municipal lease, also known as a lease-purchase agreement, is a contract that enables government entities to acquire essential-use assets, including fire and public safety equipment, vehicles, and much more.
 Section 103 of the Internal Revenue Code allows municipal entities to obtain financing at lower interest rates than what is available to commercial and industrial businesses.
 That is because the interest earned by the Lessor is exempt from federal income taxes.
 The following entities qualify for tax-exempt financing – State and City Governments, State Universities, Community Colleges, Public Authorities, Public School Districts and Municipal Hospitals.

 In a tax-exempt municipal lease, the government entity has a ”non-appropriation of funds” clause in the agreement.
 This allows the lessee to terminate the lease at the end of its fiscal year if funds have not been appropriated for the coming year’s payment without the lessee being in default under the lease terms and conditions.
 This clause serves as the basis for a municipal lease not violating the public debt limitations that typically require voter approval for a municipality to enter into a long-term debt obligation.

 Cash flow, tax benefits, flexible payments and more.
 As a manufacturer, too, we understand what it means to run a business.
 We understand the value of cash flow, flexible payments, and tax benefits, so we built our equipment financing program to maximize the bottom dollar.

-Specialty Vehicles, Shuttle, School Bus, Capacity &
+Specialty Vehicles, School Bus and Capacity Finance:

 National Sales Manager